-In addition to the traditional 180 school days, schools should add at least three extra days to the school calendar each year to accommodate days off due to inclement weather or other non-weather related emergencies.
-In the event these inclement weather/emergency days are not used, schools may dismiss for summer after completing the required 180 school days.
+In addition to the traditional 180 school days, schools should add at least three extra days to the school calendar each year to accommodate days off due to inclement weather or other non-weather-related emergencies.
+In the event these inclement weather/emergency days are not used, schools may dismiss for the summer after completing the required 180 school days.
 If, however, during the course of the year, the school uses more than three inclement weather/emergency days, it is not necessary for the school to extend its school year beyond the 183 budgeted days, provided the school has surpassed 1038 hours of instructional time (as defined by the Commonwealth of Virginia).

-Saint Rita School decides on delays, closures, or early dismissals due to inclement weather or other emergencies independently of the decisions of any other schools or institutions.
-The school community will be notified via email and SchoolMessenger.
+Saint Rita School makes independent decisions to delay, close, or dismiss early due to inclement weather or other emergencies.
+Saint Rita School administrators take the forecasts, local conditions, and decisions of local public school districts and neighboring Catholic schools into account when making these decisions.
+The school community will be notified via email and School Messenger.
+When possible, we will communicate the evening before when we've made a decision to close or delay opening.
+When we need to make a same-day decision about school closures or delays, we will inform you by approximately 5:30 AM.
 If, during the course of the year, the school uses inclement weather/emergency days, it may be necessary to modify the published school calendar.